vedantkalkar19/Hoi-Ola/README.md

 # hoi-ola

-A simple CLI tool for monitoring system resources with colorful output.
+A simple CLI tool for monitoring system resources.

 ## Features